lssfau/ExaStencils/Documentation/ExaSlang4.md

 #### Details
 Value may be used instead of Val.

 *dataType* must be a valid [language datatype](#datatype).

 The declaration is regarded as leveled if *levels* is specified.
 Must be a valid [level selection for declarations](#level-declaration).

 *initial* may be an arbitrary expression.

-**Right now values are propagated by default and without check for side efffects.
-This effectively means that they work like a C define.** Can be controlled via Knowledge.experimental_l4_inlineValueDeclarations
+**Right now values are propagated by default and without check for side effects.
+This effectively means that they work like a C define.** Can be controlled via Knowledge.experimental_l4_inlineValueDeclarations.

 #### Example
 <pre>